darkdeathoriginal/hydra/README.md

 # Multi-purpose Discord bot

-This is a multi-puropose discord bot with features such as auto-role,YouTube notification,suggestion and manga downloader.
+This is a multi-puropose discord bot with features such as auto-role,YouTube notification,suggestion, manga downloader and games such as Tic Tac Toe.

 ## Environment Variables